 “Aren’t you guys tired of those questions?”
 Gothalia remarked, gripping the wrist of one man that pulled at her hair.
 His grip loosened, a little, stunned by her reaction.

-A crowd had formed, long ago, and among them, Peacekeepers watched.
-Some smiled while others ignored the incident entirely.
+A crowd had formed, long ago, and among them, Peacekeepers.
+Some smiled while others ignored the incident entirely but most of them watched and waited.
 “How old are you lot anyway?
 My age?
 Was it?
 Surely you’ve developed a brain by now.”